HSRP Configuration and Load Balancing Explained

 Wait for a few seconds, and run both commands on the PC again.
 If the PC can still access the Server, it verifies that the HSRP configuration is working properly.
 It also verifies that the failed gateway router has been replaced by the standby router.

-Now power on the switch's interface again, wait for a few seconds, and run both commands again.
-This time the PC should take the original path again.
+Power on the switch's interface again, wait for a few seconds, and run both commands again.
+This time, the PC should take the original path again.
 The main gateway router should be the original gateway router again.

 You can repeat this process from other PCs to do more testing.